iowa-city-game-dev/cybert/README.md

 ### Features

-- CyBert introduces himself when he first joins the Discord server.
+- CyBert introduces himself in the `#general` text channel when he first joins the Discord server.
 - When a new member joins the Discord server, CyBert welcomes them in the `#general` text channel and asks them to introduce themselves.
 - *_(Not yet implemented) -_* CyBert sends reminders of upcoming events in the `#announcements` text channel, using the meetup's Google Calendar for reference.
 - *_(Not yet implemented) -_* Members of the Discord server can send commands to CyBert in the `#cybert` text channel, for performing various actions.